 Krzysztof Mydel, born on 02.03.1971, a graduate of the Medical Faculty of the Medical College in Cracow, medical doctor, specialist in clinical oncology, dealing with organization and management in health care for many years, with experience of working in managerial positions at the National Health Fund and public and private medical entities; currently employed at the University Hospital in Krakow as Deputy Director responsible, among others for matters of computerization, clinical research, handling European and national projects, and preparation of the transfer of activities to the new headquarters of the Hospital in Krakow-Prokocim.

-- Journey in time and space - New Headquarters of the Krakow-Prokocim University Hospital - Krzysztof Mydel, University Hospital in Krakow
+- A journey in time and space - New Seat of the University Hospital Krakow-Prokocim - Krzysztof Mydel, University Hospital in Krakow

-- Ergonomics of medical staff and patient safety - Janusz Pokorski, University Hospital in Krakow
+- Work ergonomics of medical personnel and patient safety - Janusz Pokorski, University Hospital in Krakow

 - Modern systems for the automatic production of cytostatic drugs - Waldemar Magnuszewski, Synektik SA

-- Software for managing medical data in the entire hospital structure - Grzegorz Kozak, Olympus Polsa Sp. z o. o
+- Medical data management software for the entire hospital structure - Grzegorz Kozak, Olympus Polsa Sp. z o. o

-- Customized ProcedurePak ® Treatment Sets - Andrzej Noga, Molnlycke
+- Individualized ProcedurePak ® Treatment Sets - Andrzej Noga, Molnlycke

-- Supply of cytostatics with closed-loop automatic infusion pumps - Tamara Górecka-Werońska, Aesculap Chifa sp z oo
+- Supply of cytostatics with automatic infusion pumps in a closed system - Tamara Górecka-Werońska, Aesculap Chifa sp z oo

-- Telestroke - intervention therapy for stroke - Agnieszka Słowik, University Hospital in Krakow
+- Telestroke - intervention therapy of stroke - Agnieszka Słowik, University Hospital in Krakow

-- e-Health - e-services package of the Ministry of Health - Agnieszka Kister, Ministry of Health
+- e-Health - Ministry of Health e-services package - Agnieszka Kister, Ministry of Health

 - Digitization of the clinical trial documentation management process in research centers - Wojciech Mierczyk, Trialsquare Sp. z o. o